talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         String messageID = "messageID_example"; // String | Filter results by message ID.
         String changeType = "changeType_example"; // String | Filter results by change type.
         String notificationIDs = "notificationIDs_example"; // String | Filter results by notification ID (include up to 30 values, separated by a comma).
         OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results where request and response times to return entries before parameter value, expected to be an RFC3339 timestamp string.
-You can use any time zone setting.
-Talon.One will convert to UTC internally.
+Use UTC time.
         OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results where request and response times to return entries after parameter value, expected to be an RFC3339 timestamp string.
-You can use any time zone setting.
-Talon.One will convert to UTC internally. byte[] cursor = null; // byte[] | A specific unique value in the database.
+Use UTC time. byte[] cursor = null; // byte[] | A specific unique value in the database.
 If this value is not given, the server fetches results starting with the first record.
         String period = "period_example"; // String | Filter results by time period.
 Choose between the available relative time frames.
         Boolean isSuccessful = true; // Boolean | Indicates whether to return log entries with either successful or unsuccessful HTTP response codes.
 When set to`true`, only log entries with `2xx` response codes are returned.
 When set to `false`, only log entries with `4xx` and `5xx` response codes are returned.